dbt-labs/docs.getdbt.com/website/docs/guides/dbt-python-snowpark.md

 3. View the mini-lineage that looks at the model we are currently selected on (`int_results` in this case).
   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/14-documentation/3-mini-lineage-docs.png" title="Mini lineage view on docs site"/>

 4. In our `dbt_project.yml`, we configured `node_colors` depending on the file directory.
-Starting in dbt v1.3, we can see how our lineage in our docs looks.
-By color coding your project, it can help you cluster together similar models or steps and more easily troubleshoot.
+By color coding your project, it can help you cluster together similar models or steps and more easily troubleshoot when viewing lineage in your docs.

   <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/14-documentation/4-full-dag-docs.png" title="Full project DAG on docs site"/>